sellmenn/Knights-Tour/readme.md

 2. A node is removed from the frontier, containing the next possible best move.
 3. Knight object is moved to the new coordinate, according to the node.
 4. If the frontier is empty, then there are no more moves to be played, and the function terminates.
-5. If no available moves can be generates at a square, the **backtrack** function is called.
+5. If no available moves can be generated at a square, the **backtrack** function is called.

 ### backtrack(piece)
 In this project's implementation of backtracking, we rely on 'coordinate' in the Node class to identify branches in the knight piece's path, and remove moves from 'path' in the Solution class until the previous branch is located (last coordinate in 'path' matches 'coordinate' for last node in frontier).
 Essentially, when backtrack is called: